June 15, 2022

 The main reason why I decided to venture into a non-vintage-related topic is that for years, I’ve been helping a lot of friends with running their blogs.
 Now, I will be able to point them to one of my articles, and hopefully, they will find all the answers they were looking for relating to blogging.
 I can but hope that you will also find my posts helpful.

 There is a secondary reason why I started this section.
-For several years now, PR and marketing companies (no all!) have been tricking bloggers and influencers to work for free, and it’s a topic I’ve been discussing privately with fellow bloggers, and would now love to share with all of you, so stay tuned!
+For several years now, PR and marketing companies (not all!) have been tricking bloggers and influencers to work for free, and it’s a topic I’ve been discussing privately with fellow bloggers, and would now love to share with all of you, so stay tuned!

 Disclaimer: I’m part of different Affiliate programs and I get a small commission for purchases made through some of the links in this post.
 That’s how I keep my website alive, for which I’m very grateful to you.
 Shopping via my affiliate links comes at no additional cost to you.
 All opinions expressed here are mine and I only write about products I know and wholeheartedly recommend.
-THANK YOU!

 Register a Domain – Remember that It’s All in the Name